maciakl/InstantWebsite/readme.markdown

 Development Aids
 ---

+You may want to install `grunt-cli` package globally via npm:

+    npm install -g grunt-cli

-You may want to install grunt 0.3x - I took the liberty of setting up a tiny grunt file to help with the development.
+I took the liberty of setting up a tiny grunt file to help with the development.
 To set up your environment please run the following command in your project directory:

     npm install

-This will fetch `grunt-html` plugin and install it locally into `node_modules`.
-Do not upload this directory to the server - this just a development time dependency that helps grunt to validate html.
+This will fetch `grunt`,  `grunt-html` and appropriate `grunt-contrib` plugins and install it locally into `node_modules`.
+Do not upload this directory to the server - these just a development time dependencies that let you run a local server and validate html.

 Now you can run `grunt` to start a local web server and see how your page looks.
 It runs on port 3000 so just point your browser at `http://localhost:3000`.
 The process will also continuously validate your HTML against the standard as you work.